 TDIAO thinks it is very important to choose the best vet for you – to make that choice easier please follow the attached link below.

 Does Thank DOG I Am Out rescue dogs over 30 pounds?

 Yes, but only when specifically requested.
 Rescuing and transporting larger dogs requires a different arrangement.
 Please email email@example.com for more information.

 What about helping the dogs in Northern BC?

-TDIAO has a volunteer currently working to establish a good trusting relationship with the people helping the dogs at risk in Northern BC.
-Please contact firstname.lastname@example.org with any questions, concerns and or connections that you may think will help our endeavour.
+We have found this to be a challenge thus far but a TDIAO volunteer is currently working to establish a good trusting relationship with the people helping the dogs at risk in Northern BC.

 What is the cost of adoption?